Racullum/VariablesDebugger/readme.md

 ## Usage ##
 ![
 ](VariablesDebuggerSettingsUpdate-0.png)
-* Add classes to the plugin's "Allowed Class Mappings".
-Gives the plugin access to a list of UPROPERTYs.
+* "Allowed Class Mappings": Array of classes that gives the plugin access to a list of UPROPERTYs.
-* Add a property to widget map entry.
-The data controller uses this array of mappings during widget creation.
+* "Property to Widget Map": Add an entry here to select what widget the plugin should spawn for a given actor's UPROPERTY.
-* Add the widget which will spawn inside our plugins tab window.
+* "Module Window Widget": Add the widget which will spawn inside our plugins tab window.
+This widget is the owner of all the property widgets that are spawned for a selected actor.
 ## Getting Started

 1. Clone this repo or download it as a ZIP.